johnwcowan/pdp8x/arch.md

 ## Skip instructions

-If OP is 0xF, then S is set depending on various bits of IR, AC, and L.
+If OP is 0x7 and the 0x1000 bit of IR is 1, then S is set depending on various bits of IR, AC, and L.
 The bits of IR are examined in the order given below.
 Note that *all* applicable actions are taken, not just the first one.